Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: A detailed discussion on the parameter space and the determination of optimal parameters

 \subsection{the celestial coordinate $(\vartheta, \phi)$ of GW source}

-The role of inclination angle $\iota$ in GW amplitude is straightforward, i.e., it reaches the maximum at $\iota = 0$.
-To seek for the celestial position of GW source which leads to maximum resonance, we set $\iota = 0$, vary $(\vartheta, \phi)$ and calculate $\Delta P_{\rm fin} / P_0$ numerically.
-The result is visualized in Fig.~\ref{fig:dP_meshplot}, where the normal vector of ${\bf L2}$ is marked as a red star.
-As is expected, maximum resonance occurs when the binary and GW source are face-on.
+The role of inclination angle $\iota$ in GW amplitude is quite straightforward.
+To seek for the celestial position of source which leads to maximum resonance, we set $\iota = 0$, vary $(\vartheta, \phi)$ and calculate $\Delta P_{\rm fin} / P_0$ numerically.
+The result is visualized in Fig.~\ref{fig:dP_meshplot}, where the normal vector of ${\bf L2}$ orbit is marked as a red star.
+As is shown, maximum resonance occurs when the source binary and the test binary are face-on.